AVpres/homebrew-formulae/CONTRIBUTING.md

 Please:

 - keep the [issue tracker](https://github.com/AVpres/homebrew-formulae/issues) limited to formulae bug reports;
-- use the [pull requests](https://github.com/AVpres/homebrew-formulae/pulls) to submit formulae patches.
+- use the [pull requests](https://github.com/AVpres/homebrew-formulae/pulls) to submit formulae patches;
+- for other matters use the [feedback form](https://reto.ch/cgi-bin/feedback.pl).

 ## For bug reports please always provide: